Tknott95/adanodium/README.md

 # adanodium

 ``` @NOTES
+ - build into a library first inside cabal

  - will be slapping in an http server
  - this is meant to be a library
  - possibly compile into libray then use with an http server in another app